 You can also adjust any indicators manually to get the results you want without implementing radical changes to your workflow.
 For example, set Endurance to start working only after your battery level crosses a specific threshold.

-So if your Apple laptop charger is working correctly, you can keep it that way but also optimize your MacBook’s battery life — just use iStat Menus and Endurance to allow the Mac power to run smoothly.
+If your Apple laptop charger is working correctly after the above troubleshooting, you can breathe a sigh of relief and consider optimizing your MacBook’s battery life with the tools like AlDente Pro, iStat Menus, and Endurance.
 These apps will come in handy when you want your laptop to last through a long-haul flight or train ride.

-Best of all, both iStat Menus and Endurance are available for you completely free for seven days through Setapp, a platform with more than 170 Mac apps to make your everyday Mac interactions better.
-Now that you know how to fix a Mac battery not charging issue, you can take matters into your own hands and extend the battery life with the help of a few great apps.
+Now that you know how to fix a Mac battery not charging issue, you can take matters into your own hands and extend the battery life of your device with the help the apps on Setapp.